YasuNO-LLC/YoNAY/README.md

 ### How install?
 Go to https://github.com/Derpthemeus/YoNAY/releases, download sources, build it yourself.

+### How to test?
+`git add . && git commit -m "lmao i hope this works" && git push origin` and create a new release.

 ### Is it effective at improving win rates?
 We have found it to be at least as effective as placebos (n = 0).